jewelsofthought/neshama/site/posts/qkab/dimensional_entities.md

 ### Interactions

-It is the difference between the one who says, “This is in my way.
-If I push all else aside, I can continue”, verses the other that considers the effect upon the one being pushed aside.
+It is the difference between the one who says, "This is in my way.
+If I push all else aside, I can continue", verses the other that considers the effect upon the one being pushed aside.
 And thus does not deal with the situation in the most efficient way in the moment, but could fumble at the critical point.

 ## Gears